 When I got into the beta, I could not hear anyone talk whatsoever.
 Initially, I wrote it off as Riot not having the time to finish the voice chat functionality, but a quick search dismissed that explanation.
 Imagine my surprise when I opened the audio settings and there’s no voice chat tab in the audio settings (or any trace of it).
 As a result, players who were flagged as Russians by Valorant simply do not have access to voice chat.

 Now, this could’ve been a smaller problem if users from Russia indeed had their own server and/or were put on teams that feature exclusively fellow Russians.
 You may have figured out from text chats that this is not the case.
 Apparently, all players assigned to the EU shard can end up in the same match without any restrictions.
 As it is, all European users are matched with Russian players who can’t hear their teammates or talk to them.
 The numbers game of how many Russians each team gets screams a lack of competitive integrity.

 The reason a game developer with a Russian office won’t support voice chat is the Yarovaya law(s).
 In short, any Russian company that enables Russians to communicate should store their conversations for 6 months.
 We’re not talking metadata here: the companies are obliged to store the actual messages, calls, as well as audio and video recordings.
 This part of the law is enforced since October 2018 with the initial requirements to store stuff for 30 days.
-The capacity is increased by 15% every year.
+The number of days is increased by 15% every year.